-[10th 12th CBSE datesheet announced] 9 exam preparation guidelines for Term 1 Boards
+[10th 12th CBSE Datesheet Announced] 9 exam preparation guidelines for Term 1 Boards

 However, no student will be placed in the pass, compartment and essential repeat categories after the CBSE Term 1 Board Exams 2021-22.
 The final results for CBSE Term 1 Board Exams 2021-22 will be announced after the first and the second-term examinations.

-Ahead of the Date sheet, CBSE already released the major guidelines to be followed in the exam, available at (http://cbseacademic.nic.in/" rel="noopener" target="_blank">cbseacademic.nic.in.
+Ahead of Date sheet, CBSE already released the major guidelines to be followed in the exam, available at cbseacademic.nic.in.

 These guidelines include updates regarding the time, dates, seating arrangements, answer key, result dates, etc. According to these guidelines, the exams will be conducted in the classrooms by keeping in mind all the Covid-19 protocols.